 Information from Department of State and Health Services regarding exemptions

-With few exceptions allowable by law (to include homelessness, students in foster care, and children of active duty military members), if your child's immunization record is not current and up-to-date on the first day of school, you will be called to pick them up until which time you can provide the appropriate documentation.
-Please note this is state law, not LTISD policy.
+With few exceptions allowable by law (to include homelessness, students in foster care, and children of active duty military members), if your child's immunization record is not current and up-to-date on the first day of school, you will be called to pick the student up until which time you can provide the appropriate documentation.
+Please note this is state law, not just LTISD policy.